Stereopoly/stereopoly.github.io/_posts/2016-1-7-16-current-events.markdown

 ## Future Actions to Improve Human Rights

-Governments have already called North Korea out on their horrible human rights violations and how they treat their people.
-Their ruler has only denied such accusations saying it is a ploy to overthrow their government, and hasn’t tried to improve the conditions of the people of North Korea.
-We can help the people in North Korea by donating to various charities that send food and money there.
-There are a lot of organizations trying to help the starving people and supporting them would help solve this problem.
-The US government along with the other United Nations countries could push North Korea a bit harder to try to get Kim Jong Un to give his people better housing and treat his people better.
+Governments have already called North Korea out on their horrible human rights laws and how they treat their people.
+Their ruler hasn’t responded at all and hasn’t tried to improve the conditions of the people of North Korea.
+We need to take Kim Jong Un to international court about these human rights violations.
+While this court case goes on, we can help the people of North Korea by sending them food and water.

 ![Alt text](/pic1.jpeg)